JodusNodus/react-qr-reader/README.md

 If the device does not allow camera access (e.g. IOS Browsers, Safari) you can enable legacyMode to allow the user to take a picture (On a mobile device) or use an existing one.

+**maxImageSize**

+Type: `number`, Optional, Default: `1500`.

+If `legacyMode` is active then the image will be resized if it larger then the given value.
+Allowing larger images will increase the detail level but it will also slow down the processing time.

 ## Dev

 Install depencies